leoduquesnel/bitium-test/README.md

 ## How to use the project:

 - As an user you can sign up and log in into the application
-- As an user you check if you've already visit the following applications:
+- As an user you check if you've already visit the following websites:

 Facebook,
 Twitter,